 Now is the time to praise Jennifer Aniston.

-Well, she has a pleasing, sturdy filmmography and, from where I sit, Aniston has been too-hastily (and predicatably) pigeon-holed by short-sighted, lazy media writers as a former TV star rather than as a popular film star.
+Well, she has a pleasing, sturdy filmography and, from where I sit, Aniston has been too-hastily (and predictably) pigeon-holed by short-sighted, lazy media writers as a former TV star rather than as a popular film star.

 It's an uncompromising, often harsh but very accurate examination of a relationship unraveling.
 In this comedy, the "jokes" hurt.
 They're unusually brutal.
 It's impressive that the astute script was written by two men, Jay Lavender and Jeremy Garelick, because they've created an amazingly empatheic role for Aniston who tears into it as if it were a raw slab of meat.
 Her performance here is auspicious, as she registers disappointment and frustration in counterpoint to co-star Vince Vaughn's glib, unfeeling self-entitlement.
 The guy definitely comes off worse here.
 The actual scene in which the pair breaks up - and extended argument played out in real time - is arguably some of the best screen writing in years.
 That scene alone, which runs about ten minutes, can stand on its own as a complete, self-contained movie.